neelstrongarm/voiceControlledcalculator/README.md

 # Voice Controlled Calculator

 A Web based Voice Controlled Calculator using Google text-to-speech API.
-Beside basic arithmetic operations, it can also perform operations like percentage and remainder.
+Beside basic arithmetic operations, it can also perform operations like percentage and remainder calculation.

 ## Getting Started